Halytskyi/SmartThings/home-cluster/fire-alarm/README.md

 ### Main functions

-- send messages to server (via [PJON protocol](https://github.com/gioblu/PJON)) when detect smoke or flame
+- send messages to server (via [PJON protocol](https://github.com/gioblu/PJON)) when detect smoke or flame;
-- send "status" message to server each 1 minute
+- send "status" message to server each 1 minute;
-- send message to server and HIGH signal (within 1 minute after last sensor triggered) to air-conditioner system for turn off it
+- send message to server and HIGH signal (within 1 minute after last sensor triggered).
+Can be used, for example, for turn off the air-conditioner system.

 ### PJON Specification

-- PJON Tx Bus Server ID: _2_
+- PJON Tx Bus Server ID: _6_
 - PJON Bus Device ID: _19_
 - PJON Strategy: _SoftwareBitBang_